Tomy Drissi: NASCAR

 In 2010, Drissi took a test drive with Rick Ware Racing at Carolina Motorsports Park, hoping to kickstart some NASCAR activism.
 Drissi later made his debut in stock car competition, driving the No. 82 Dodge Charger for MacDonald Motorsports in the NASCAR Nationwide Series, competing in the NAPA Auto Parts 200 at Circuit Gilles Villeneuve in Montreal.
 He finished 18th in the event; the following year he would drive in two races in the Nationwide Series, driving the No. 75 Ford for Rick Ware Racing at Watkins Glen International, where he finished 27th, and at Montreal, finishing 34th.
 Drissi also competed in a single NASCAR K&N Pro Series West race in 2011 on the road course at Portland International Raceway, driving the No. 12 Toyota for Bill McAnally Racing; he would finish 22nd in the event.

 Drissi drove the No. 26 car for Rick Ware Racing in the 2015 NASCAR Xfinity Series road course races at Road America, Watkins Glen, and Mid Ohio Sports Car Course with a best finish of 25th place.
-In 2016, Drissi joined TriStar Motorsports' #14 Arthritis Foundation Toyota, for the road races.
+In 2016, Drissi joined TriStar Motorsports' No. 14 Arthritis Foundation Toyota, for the road races.
 On lap seventeen of the Zippo 200 at the Glen, Drissi was injured during a five-car pileup in the esses.
 It forced him to withdraw from the rest of the race as well as the following week's race at Mid-Ohio.
 Drissi recovered from the injury and returned to the #14 team weeks later at Road America where he finished 26th.